-In particular, the group will seek to enhance the participation of R&D activity across ESB, support best practice and ensure value for money and commercial impact are at the heart of ESB's R&D activities.
+The R&D Co-ordination Group will be responsible for the further development and delivery of this strategy.
+In particular, the group will seek to enhance the co-ordination of R&D activity across ESB, support collaboration and ensure value for money and commercial impact are at the heart of ESB's R&D activities.